 Calling All Citizen & Community Scientists!

-Seatuck manages and participates in a range of wildlife surveys and other "citizen science" projects throughout the year.
+Seatuck manages and participates in a range of wildlife surveys and other "citizen science" or "community science" projects throughout the year.
 Some are Seatuck-initiated efforts to gather baseline wildlife information about wildlife on Long Island; others are regional, statewide or nationwide programs in which Seatuck participates, assuming responsibility for a certain location or region on Long Island.